Washington Telephone Assistance or Lifeline Program.

 Using a combination of federal government and state funds, as well as contributions from telecommunication companies, the Washington Telephone Assistance Program has a goal of providing discounts to low income families on their monthly phone bills.
-Savings can be had on both cell and home units, and residents of all ages and backgrounds may qualify.
+Find how to apply for savings on both cell and home units, and residents of all ages and backgrounds may qualify.
 In fact, one of the goals of Lifeline (as it is also called) is to ensure senior citizens and the disabled have constant access to some form of communication for medical or other reasons.

 Not only will it benefit low income families by helping to reduce their bills and ensure they have access to some type of affordable phone service, but it can also help pay for the installation of a home phone.
 Or the Washington Telephone Assistance Program can provide discounts on the activation of a cellular phone if that is all that the applicant wants to use.
 It can also eliminate any deposits that may be due from a provider.